IST356M001SP25/assignment-03-ezmiller-su/reflection.md

 `--- Reflection Below This Line ---`

 I became well acquainted with the streamlit ui capabilities.
-Now I can convert functions into a web-based app.
-The hardest part was this:
+Now I can convert functions into a web-based app, including st.session_state for storing and retrieving values.

+I struggled with iterating over st.session_state.summaries to display stored values correctly.
+The main issue was ensuring session state persisted across reruns:

         for x in st.session_state.summaries:
                 st.info(f"{x}", icon='💾')

+I'm still not sure exactly how Streamlit handles session state persistence and why stored values sometimes disappear.
+In future, I'll review st.session_state documentation, experiment with initialization methods, and test methods for better state management.